CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/3-Terminology.md

 - **One-year AGI**: These AIs would beat humans at basically everything.
 Mainly because most projects can be divided into sub-tasks that can be completed in shorter timeframes.

-Although it is more formal than the definitions provided in the previous section, the (t,n)-AGI framework does not account for how many copies of the AI run simultaneously, or how much compute.
+Although it is more formal than the definitions provided in the previous section, the (t,n)-AGI framework does not account for how many copies of the AI run simultaneously, or how much compute/inference use.
+This is the question of decomposition, i.e. can complex tasks that take 1 minute (or some longer timeframe) simply be decomposed such that if we have a certain number of 1sec-AGIs, then they can still outcompete humans and effectively function as 1min-AGIs, which when combined can function at even higher thresholds.

+Additionally, there is also the open question of what are the specific cognitive tasks/evaluations/benchmarks that we are going to use to measure abstract capabilities?
+One possible suggestion is measurements like the Abstraction and reasoning corpus (ARC benchmark) ([source](https://arxiv.org/abs/1911.01547)).
+Overall more work needs to be done in the area of coming up with concrete benchmarks to measure fuzzy capabilities.
+We talk more about these concepts in the chapters on evaluations.

 As of the third quarter of 2023, we can establish a rough equivalence “*from informal initial experiments, our guess is that humans need about three minutes per problem to be overall as useful as GPT-4 when playing the role of trusted high-quality labor.”*([source](https://arxiv.org/abs/2312.06942)) So existing systems can roughly be believed to qualify as one-second AGIs, and are considered to be nearing the level of one-minute AGIs.

 They might be a few years away from becoming one-hour AGIs.
-Within this framework, Ngo anticipates that a superintelligence (ASI) could be something akin to a (one year, eight billion)-AGI, that is, an ASI could be seen as an AGI that outperforms all eight billion humans coordinating for one year on a given task.
+Within this framework, Ngo anticipates that a superintelligence (ASI) could be something akin to a (one year, eight billion)-AGI, that is, an ASI could be seen as an AGI that outperforms all eight billion humans coordinating for one year on a given task. ([source](https://www.alignmentforum.org/posts/BoA3agdkAzL6HQtQP/clarifying-and-predicting-agi))